GryphWare/random_stuff/README.md

 asm arrch64, some personal project

-if you need to run asm arrch64, i suggest you to íntall package called "clang"
+if you need to run asm arrch64, i suggest you to install package called "clang"

 and then